Monday – Friday 8:00 am – 12:00 am

 Services Available to the General Public at the Pence Law Library

-The following services are available to members of the public using the Pence Law Library:
+The following services are available to public patrons of the Pence Law Library:

 - Use of the library materials in the Pence Law Library collection